 William Campbell is at the Market Place in 1861 and received his degree of Doctor of Medicine from the University of St. Andrew’s, Edinburgh, in May 1862.

-In September 1864 the former doctor married Mary Horton, eldest daughter of Birmingham surgeon Joseph John Horton and Mary (nee Day), at Aston Church in that city and came to Ilkeston about that time.
+There was also Dr. William Date at the same address and in the same practice.
+In September 1864 William married Mary Horton, eldest daughter of Birmingham surgeon Joseph John Horton and Mary (nee Day), at Aston Church in that city and came to Ilkeston about that time.

 ‘Not on your life !!‘ was the tailor’s reply … he wanted the money.